Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Discussion and summary

-The continuum part of the response evolves differently with time than the normal modes.
+The continuum part of the response evolves differently with time than the discrete modes.
 At times smaller than the collision time, $1/\nu_\rmc$, the continuum decays as $\sim \exp{\left[-{\left(t/t_{\rmd,1}\right)}^3\right]}$ over a damping timescale of $t_{\rmd,1} \sim \nu_\rmc^{-1/3}{\left(k\sigma\right)}^{-2/3}$, similar to the prediction by \cite{Su.Oberman.68}.
 At $t>1/\nu_\rmc$, however, it goes over to an exponential decay over a timescale of $t_{\rmd,2}\sim \nu_\rmc/{\left(k\sigma\right)}^2$.
 The response damps away the most on scales comparable to the mean free path, i.e., for $\nu_\rmc\sim k\sigma$.
 On smaller scales the decay is super-exponential, as predicted by \cite{Su.Oberman.68}, but on scales larger than the mean free path, the decay is exponential and gets slower with increasing $\nu_\rmc$.
-The pronounced damping of the response for $\nu_\rmc \sim k\sigma$ is also seen by \cite{Pezzi.etal.16} in their simulations, who note that the collision frequency suitable for preventing the numerical recurrence of initial conditions (echo) is a function of the wavenumber of the perturbation.
-Our analysis shows that this wavenumber is nothing but $\sim \nu_\rmc/\sigma$, the inverse of the mean free path.
 We supplement the Fokker-Planck analysis of the continuum response with a complementary analysis of stochastic collisional scattering using the Langevin equation, in the same spirit as the study of Brownian motion \citep[][]{Einstein.1905,Lemons.Gythiel.97}.
 We model the effect of collisional diffusion by a stochastic acceleration term corresponding to white noise, and that of collisional damping by a friction term.
 The resulting velocity dispersion increases linearly with time and then saturates to the equilibrium value, $\sigma^2$, after $t\sim 1/\nu_\rmc$.
 Meanwhile, the dispersion in position increases as $\sim t^3$ for $t\lesssim 1/\nu_\rmc$ and as $\sim t$ for $t\gtrsim 1/\nu_\rmc$.
 This is a classic feature of random walk or diffusion in the velocity space, followed by damping or friction in the velocity space and diffusion in the position space.
 The cubic exponential decay of the continuum response for $t<1/\nu_\rmc$, followed by an exponential decay for $t>1/\nu_\rmc$, is a consequence of collisional diffusion followed by damping.
-We infer that the temporal nature of continuum decay obtained in this paper is not particularly sensitive to the Lenard-Bernstein form of the collision operator, but is a robust phenomenon (at least qualitatively) in any system governed by short range random/chaotic collisions.
+We emphasize that the temporal nature of continuum decay obtained in this paper is not particularly sensitive to the Lenard-Bernstein form of the collision operator, but is a robust phenomenon (at least qualitatively) in any system governed by short range random/chaotic collisions.